 In the sublime of the underworld in this living ghost town of lands faraway, many breathe beneath the earth from where they once stood.
 Archaeologically, a sleeping beauty awaits her Prince Charming awakening.

-Cheers to a life, wistful of lands faraway, in an honouring that's grounding, appreciating and trusting, in the extremes of the harsh to the supremes of the magnificent, the challenging and enchanting, all collected and padlocked in a tiny box of hearts and souls as jewels protected within, of the most precious … the jewel of the crown is life on lands faraway.
+Cheers to a life, wistful of lands faraway, in an honouring that's grounding, appreciating and trusting.
+In the extremes of the harsh to the supremes of the magnificent, the challenging and enchanting, all collected and padlocked in a tiny box of hearts and souls as jewels protected within, of the most precious … the jewel of the crown is life on lands faraway.

 Yet it’s not gone, not this life in a ghost town oozing more spirited than the Mona Lisa, not even in the veil of isolation where mosquitoes gorge on the intoxicating imbue of twinkling dew and fat of fog.
-Of stockmen pulling up under apricot and apple trees for juicy sampling, of cannon balls in the swimming pool, sneaky peeks into the change rooms and bolting after stealing knickers … I’ll get you!
+Of stockmen pulling up under apricot and apple trees for juicy sampling, of cannon balls in the swimming pool, sneaky peeks in the change rooms and bolting after stealing knickers … I’ll get you!

-Hinged in a haunting of melancholy is a place that once thrived, where homes of yesterday sleep in their tombs and ashes of those gone fly as a rising phoenix, beguiling ghosts to rejoice in their century old tales of yesterday.
+Hinged in a haunting of melancholy is a place that once thrived, where homes of yesterday sleep in their tombs, and ashes of those passed over fly in the rising phoenix, beguiling ghosts to rejoice in their tales of yesterday.
 Wood chopped for the stove and to heat the copper, feeding the pigs and milking the cows, churning the cream and butter to a one-two, a chasse in the Pride of Erin.

-The air below thins, chokes in an asphyxiating exodus.
-All families and kin are gone, all have left, all homes disappeared.
+The air below thins, chokes in asphyxiating exodus.
+All families and kin are gone, all have left, all homes have disappeared.
 The hall sleeps peacefully by the swimming pool, two hearts beating as one, and all working in the old office have moved into a new building full of modernity.
 We follow them, our escapades above their beavering.
-Some look up at us and smile, wonder if we're there.
+Some look up at us and smile, wonder if we're really there.